 The bitumen penetrates into the voids from the surface of the compacted aggregates, thus filling up a part of the voids and binding some stone aggregates together.

 When the bitumen penetrates full depth of compacted aggregates, it is called full grout macadam.
 When the bitumen penetrates about half depth of compacted aggregates, it is called semi-grout macadam.

 B. Built-Up Spray Grout

-Built-up Spray Grout (BSG) consists of two-layer of compacted crushed aggregate with application of bituminous binder after each layer and finished with key aggregate at top.
+Built-up Spray Grout (BSG) consists of two layers of compacted crushed aggregate with application of bituminous binder after each layer and finished with key aggregate at the top.

 4. Premixed Type

-In this technique, the aggregates and the bituminous binder are mixed throughly before spreading and compacting.
-The common types of technique are as follows.
+In this technique, the aggregates and the bituminous binder are mixed thoroughly before spreading and compacting.
+The common types of techniques are as follows.